 Fleet operators must therefore establish a clear lawful basis for processing (usually legitimate interests) supported by a documented Legitimate Interests Assessment (LIA).
 Data minimisation is critical: only footage necessary for safety and risk management should be captured and retained.
 Best practice includes:

-Blanket or routine monitoring without defined purpose increases compliance risk and erodes trust.
+Routine or blanket monitoring without a defined purpose increases compliance risk and can undermine workforce confidence.

 Employee relations are often the decisive factor in successful rollouts.
 Drivers may perceive in-cab cameras as intrusive or punitive if poorly introduced.